 Under Alternative 2 and its sub-alternatives, cut or damaged Atlantic king mackerel and Atlantic Spanish mackerel caught under the recreational bag limit that comply with the minimum size limits, may be possessed, and offloaded ashore.
 Allowing possession of damaged Atlantic king mackerel or Atlantic Spanish mackerel under Sub-alternatives 2a and 2b, respectively, could be expected to minimally increase recreational harvest, while reducing the number of discarded fish.
-However, since fish in such a state are expected to be dead discards, the biological effects to the stock from discards and fish removal are neutral.
+However, since cut or damaged fish are unlikely to survive, the biological effects to the stock would be neutral.

 Allowing possession of damaged Atlantic king mackerel or Atlantic Spanish mackerel would increase harvest, which would provide positive direct economic effects for the recreational sector.
 Additionally, since fish in such a state do not survive release, there are no net effects for the stock.
-In general, an increase in overall harvest would economic benefits incurred from such harvest.
+In general, an increase in overall harvest would incur economic benefits from such harvest.
 Under this notion, the highest economic benefits would occur under Sub-alternative 2a and Sub-alternative 2b, followed by Alternative 1 (No Action).